Jabra Enhance: Committed to audiology

 Hearing care has an accessibility problem.
 In fact, 70-85% of adults 50+ with hearing loss do not receive the care they need.

 We're committed to changing this.
-At Jabra Enhance, we use video and other telehealth technologies including online hearing assessments to make custom-tuned and professionally-reviewed hearing aids available to anyone who meets our requirements.
-Recent studies have shown that approaches like ours are effective at making hearing care more accessible.3
+At Jabra Enhance, we use video and other telehealth technologies including online hearing assessments to help provide convenient, clinic-quality audiology services to those who need it.
+Recent studies have shown that approaches like ours are effective at making hearing care more accessible (Krumm 2016).

 The highest standards